 A robust forecasting strategy relies upon accurate records, with historical data proving particularly useful, such as occupancy, revenue, room rates, and average spending per room.
 In addition, it is important to use data already in the books, such as reservations and any wider market trends.

 This data can then be used to make pricing decisions.
 So, if your hotel has historically experienced low demand in January, strategic considerations are associated with that.
-For example, you could consider lowering prices in January to build demand or raise prices to get more out of the smaller customer base.
+For example, you could consider lowering prices in January to build demand or raising prices to maximize revenue from the smaller customer base.

 Further information and some top tips related to forecasting can be found in the article “Forecasting Tips to Improve Your Revenue Management Strategy”.